LOS Channel

 .

-For each oxygen line, depends on two parameters, and .
-Similarly, each water vapour line depends on two parameters, and .
+For each oxygen line depends on two parameters, and .
+Similarly, each water vapor line depends on two parameters, and .

-The localised bandwidth functions are complex functions of frequency.
+Localized bandwidth functions they are complex functions of frequency.
 These functions depend on the empirical parameters of the model.

-To calculate the total attenuation for narrowband signals in a path, the function multiplies the specific attenuation by the path length, .
-Then the total attenuation is equal to:
+To calculate the total attenuation for narrowband signals in a path, the function multiplies the specific attenuation by the length of the path., .
+Then the total attenuation is:

 .

 The attenuation model can be applied to broadband signals.
-First divide the broadband signal into frequency sub-bands and apply attenuation to each sub-band.
-Then sum all the attenuated sub-band signals into a total attenuated signal.
+First, divide the broadband signal into frequency sub-bands and apply signal attenuation to each sub-band.
+Then sum all the attenuated subband signals into a total attenuated signal.

 This model calculates the attenuation of signals propagating through fog or clouds.

 Fog or clouds are the same atmospheric phenomenon.
-The model calculates the specific attenuation (attenuation per kilometre) of a signal as a function of liquid water density, signal frequency and temperature.
-The model is applicable to polarised and unpolarised fields.
-The formula for the specific attenuation at each frequency is as follows:
+The model calculates the specific attenuation (attenuation per kilometer) of a signal as a function of liquid water density, signal frequency, and temperature.
+The model is applicable to polarized and unpolarized fields.
+The formula for the specific attenuation at each frequency is:

 ,